Key Takeaways:

 However, in the realm of copyright law, the question arises: is hyperlinking copyright infringement?

-In this article, we delve into the complex terrain of hyperlinking and its potential copyright implications.
+In this article, we will look into the complex area of hyperlinking and its potential copyright implications.

 We aim to shed light on this multifaceted topic, exploring different legal perspectives and arguments surrounding the legality of hyperlinking.

-By examining relevant case law, legal principles, and the evolving digital landscape, we strive to provide a comprehensive understanding of the nuanced relationship between hyperlinking and copyright infringement.
+By examining relevant case law, legal principles, and the evolving digital field, we strive to provide a comprehensive understanding of the relationship between hyperlinking and copyright infringement.

 Hyperlinking and Indian Copyright Law: Understanding Infringement